proxmox/proxmox-backup/docs/tape-backup.rst

 If you have a tape library, you also need to set the associated changer device::

- # proxmox-tape drive update mydrive --changer sl3  --changer-drive-id 0
+ # proxmox-tape drive update mydrive --changer sl3  --changer-drivenum 0

-The ``--changer-drive-id`` is only necessary if the tape library includes more than one drive (The changer status command lists all drive IDs).
+The ``--changer-drivenum`` is only necessary if the tape library includes more than one drive (The changer status command lists all drivenums).

 You can show the final configuration with::